Research at PubMed

 "A syndrome, the 'Secular Trend,' is occurring in America and other countries, the cause of which is often attributed to one part or another of the syndrome, itself, and more often attributed to the environment or life style.
 I suggest a single cause may be involved that is biological and evidence of ongoing evolution.
 The cause may be increased exposure to maternal testosterone within the population with time.
 This increase in testosterone produces a decline in dehydroepiandrosterone (DHEA) because testosterone interfere with steroid sulfatase.
 If the precursor of DHEA, DHEAS, is not converted to DHEA, DHEA availability is reduced.
 It is the reduction in DHEA that is the basis of these problems.
 High DHEAS is often found with high testosterone.
 A consequence of this is reduced availability of DHEA (just above) and an earlier decline in the production of DHEA during the life span.
 This produces increased morbidity during life as well as earlier mortality.

 It is my hypothesis that the 'secular trend,' the increase in size and earlier puberty occurring in children, is caused by an increase in the percentage of individuals of higher testosterone.
 More specifically, I suggest this is due to an increase in the percentage of mothers of higher testosterone with time within the population.
 This exposes more fetuses to increased maternal testosterone with time within the population.
 This causes permanent effects in the fetus which persist throughout the life span.
-I suggest this is the cause of the parallel increases in morbidity occurring within the population, such as increased infection rates, obesity, hypertension, chronic obstructive pulmonary disease (COPD), cancer, breast cancer, diabetes, the metabolic syndrome, etc., including prematurity, small for gestational age, etc., including less obvious gross effects which later contribute to 'failing schools' and other adverse behavioral outcomes in children.
+I suggest this is the cause of the parallel increases in morbidity occurring within the population, such as increased infection rates, autism,obesity, hypertension, chronic obstructive pulmonary disease (COPD), cancer, breast cancer, diabetes, the metabolic syndrome, etc., including prematurity, small for gestational age, etc., including less obvious gross effects which later contribute to 'failing schools' and other adverse behavioral outcomes in children.
 This includes the new (August,2011) finding of Dr. Kyung Hee Kim of The College of William and Mary that 'creativity' is also declining in children.
 This could also explain the increase in negative pregnancy outcomes, re: the increase in the increasing 'newborn death rate' in the United States.

 I have come to the conclusion that the 'increase in testosterone' may partially be due to a reduction in 'sex hormone binding globulin (SHBG)' as a number of phenomena explained by the secular trend may be based on changes in SHBG.
 A decrease in SHBG increases free testosterone levels.
 Low SHBG has been found in obese children who do not produce excessive testosterone.
 A number of negative phenomena which may be caused by increased testosterone are found with low SHBG and a number of positive effects of reduced SHBG exist.